-If an overpayment is suspected, any Staff is expected to immediately report the suspected overpayment to Optum SLCo.
+If an overpayment is suspected, any Staff should immediately report the suspected overpayment to Optum Tooele County.

-If an overpayment to a provider is confirmed, the provider must reimburse Optum SLCo within 30 days of notification.
+If an overpayment to a provider is confirmed, the provider must reimburse Optum Tooele County within 30 days of notification.

 The following activities are examples of activities that may be considered violations of the federal False Claims Act or similar state or local laws: